 The online M.S. in International Biomedical Regulatory Sciences, offered through the UGA College of Pharmacy, assures a strong professional background needed to succeed in administrative positions and specialized areas required of hands-on profession.
 Regulatory affairs professionals are multi-disciplinary.
-UGA online offers the only regulatory affairs program in the U.S. that covers requirements in both the medical and veterinary industries.
+UGA offers the only online regulatory sciences master's in the U.S. that covers requirements in both the medical and veterinary industries.
 With the choice of either a thesis or non-thesis path to the degree, this program is ideal for individuals who have a clear objective to cultivate a career in regulatory affairs, and for those with an industry background desiring an advanced education in regulatory management.
 The courses cover regulatory requirements for Pharmaceutical, Biologic, Medical Device, Animal Health, International Regulations, and Combination Product as well as the management and monitoring of clinical trials.

 - Combination Products